 If you want to distress the paint, this is the time to do so.
 I distressed one jar to show you.
-Take a fine grit piece of sandpaper and gently stroke it horizontally across the jar.
-Do this at random, no set pattern for a more naturally distressed look.
+Take a fine grit piece of sandpaper, then gently stroke it horizontally across the jar.
+Do this at a random, no set pattern for a more naturally distressed look.

 STEP FOUR – APPLY THE CHALK PAINT WAX

 Apply your chalk paint wax after your paint has dried overnight.
 You can use the chalk paint wax brush that you purchase or apply it with a lint-free soft cloth.

 This, I did let dry for about 4 hours.
 Again, the manufacturer said to let it dry overnight.
 But I felt like it was fine, so I moved on to step five.

 Lastly, use a soft cloth to buff out your wax.
 Waxes come in a clear, white, or dark.
 The dark gives a nice, antiqued look.
 The white adds glorious highlights.
 The clear keeps the paint natural looking.
 For this project, I chose the clear wax.

 Don’t skip the waxing and buffing steps.
 This is important because of three things: they seal in your color, make the paint durable, and keep your project looking beautiful.

 The Bottom Line on Trying to Chalk Paint Mason Jars